 |Type of Alcohol||Observation after reaction|

 |Primary||The solution remains colorless until heated.
 Upon heating, an oily layer is formed.|

 |Secondary||The solution turns turbid and an oily layer is formed within 3 to 5 minutes.|

 |Tertiary||The solution turns turbid and an oily layer is formed immediately.|

-The observed visual change from a clear and colorless characteristic to a turbid, cloudy, and hazy characteristic, in a positive Lucas test, is caused by the Lucas reagent.
+The observed visual change from a clear and colourless characteristic to a turbid, cloudy, and hazy characteristic, in a positive Lucas test, is caused by the Lucas reagent.

 Lucas test is used to differentiate and categorize the given alcohol into three classes, namely, primary, secondary, and tertiary.

 Upon reaction with the Lucas reagent, if a cloudy, turbid characteristic is observed within 5-6 minutes, then it is a positive indication.
 If there is no change visually, then it is a negative indication.